 The other day I caught myself thinking about Cordova.
 I wondered how it would feel to go back to developing apps with Cordova.
 How would the experience be different from how I feel while developing with Flutter?

-Let’s dive into these two cross-platform frameworks and compare Flutter vs Cordova in terms of the experience for the developer.
+The main purpose of this article is to present a general overview of both frameworks.
+So, let’s dive into these two cross-platform frameworks and compare Flutter vs Cordova in terms of the experience for the developer.

 What is Cross-Platform Mobile App Development?

 Cross-platform mobile app development is a process of software implementation for more than one computer architecture or operating system.

 Cross-platform apps may be divided into two types.
 First are the apps that require individual building or compilation for each platform they support.
 Second are the apps that can be run directly on any platform without special preparation.
 For example, an app might need software written in an interpreted language or with pre-compiled portable bytecode for which the interpreters or run-time packages are common or standard components of all platforms (Wikipedia).

 Usually, in cross-platform mobile application development, engineers try to achieve the following: